GLOBAL MARKETS-Shares, euro rebound on hope Cyprus reaches deal

 By Herbert Lash

-U.S. and European shares rebounded earlier in the session on reports Greek banks had agreed to buy the local units of stricken Cypriot banks.
+U.S. and European shares rebounded after Greece and Cyprus said Greek banks had agreed to buy the local units of stricken Cypriot banks.

 The deputy leader of the ruling party in Cyprus later said that the country was close to a compromise that would let its parliament reverse the rejection of a rescue package offered by euro zone partners a week ago.

-Cyprus took a first step toward financial consolidation by arranging for a Greek competitor to take over big Greek units of its banks.
+Cyprus took a first step toward financial consolidation by arranging for the takeover of big Greek units of its banks by a Greek competitor.
 Piraeus Bank was chosen to take over the Greek branches of Cypriot lenders that are being sold.

 "It seems that investors are expecting a deal before the Monday deadline.
 So they're not placing new shorts on the euro going into the weekend.
 They don't want to be caught on the wrong side of the bet in case a deal does materialize," said Brian Kim, currency strategist at RBS Securities in Stamford, Connecticut.